 Snowball Express - I chose Snowball Express because I thought it was fun.
 They help families of fallen soldiers.
 I went to the airport and clapped for families.
 The people were happy and smiling.
 I learned they honor fallen soldiers by giving their families nice trips.

 Sole Hope - We chose Sole Hope because we want to know what chiggers are and make shoes for people in Uganda to wear.
 The shoes can prevent chiggers, which come from the sand flea, from getting into their feet.
-To make the shoes, we trace and cut out fabrics.
-Once the pieces were cut out, we sorted them and put them in zip lock bags so we can send the packages to North Carolina.
+To make the shoes, we traced and cut out fabrics.
+Once the pieces were cut out, we sorted them and put them in Ziploc bags so we could send the packages to North Carolina.
 The material will be sent to Uganda and Sole Hope will pay for tailors and shoemakers to finish the soles.

 Riding Unlimited - They let kids who have disabilities ride horses to forget about their pain.
 We made 10 signs out of old wooden fences.
 We painted the wood and letters and we took them to Riding Unlimited and put them in the ground.
 These signs helped tell people where to go and not to go.
 We learned about horse therapy as it helps the disabled keep their mind off of stuff by riding horses.
 Volunteering makes us feel good.

 Mission Arlington - They give people clothes who don't have any.
 I helped them because I liked what they do by giving them food and water.
 Helping people in need is fun.